 First-Year Summer Orientation Registration Begins: March 3

 * University Honors Program students are required to attend the first or second.

 † University LEAD Scholars are required to attend the second or third sessions.

-Note: Freshman international students are required to attend one of the above Freshman Summer Orientation sessions, in addition to the required ISS International Student Orientation on Sept.
+Note: First-Year international students are required to attend one of the above First-Year Summer Orientation sessions, in addition to the required ISS International Student Orientation on Sept.
 15.